Becoming a new parent is a wonderful life experience, but it also comes with a ton of work, sleepless nights and some financial stress.

 On the other hand, childcare costs are pretty high.
 Depending on where you live, it can cost $2,000 a month for daycare and $4,000 a month for a nanny.
 Child care will likely be more than your mortgage payment.

-Kim loves using Amazon Family which gives Prime members save 20% on diapers subscriptions plus additional family-centric discounts and recommendations.
+Kim loves using Amazon Family which lets Prime members save 20% on diapers subscriptions plus additional family-centric discounts and recommendations.
 She buys a lot online so she can compare prices and maximize her family savings.

 Start saving sooner than later.
 She and her husband saved for fives years before having their first child.
 It will get much harder after you have children.
 As a parent, you also need to start to think about saving for college tuition or buying a larger home for your growing family.